I-GUIDE/data-catalog-archive/schema/core.md

 **Has Part** describes a record or work that is part of the current record.
 For example, a body of work may consist of multiple related datasets that are used for a particular study.
+Another example would be a formal **metadata** document encoded using some metadata standard that fully describes the record.
+More specifically, this could be a metadata document accompanying a geospatial dataset, or a formal metadata document accompanying a HydroShare resource.

 Note: `hasPart` and `isPartOf` are generally used to link records that are grouped together or those that belong to other groupings.
 For example, `hasPart` may